Variance-based uncertainty relations: Introduction

-Robertson's formulation of the uncertainty principle (Eq. (\ref{eq:Robert})) is not always satisfactory.
-For example, the lower bound is trivial when $|\Psi\rangle$ happens to give zero expectation on $[A,B]$, which in finite dimensional spaces is always possible.
-This formulation has also been criticized \cite{Wehner, Deutsch, Maassen} on the grounds that the lower bound depends on the state $|\Psi\rangle$.
-Sometimes in applications (e.g. \cite{Hofmann}), what we need as a tool is simply a global (state-independent) lower bound.
+where $V(A),V(B)$ are the variances of the Hermitian operators $A,B$.
+The formulation of the Heisenberg uncertainty relation is not always satisfactory.
+For instance, the lower bound is trivial when $\langle\Psi|[A,B]|\Psi\rangle$ happens to be zero, which in finite dimensional spaces is always possible.
+Also, the lower bound depends on the state $|\Psi\rangle$, while in some applications a state-independent lower bound is needed \cite{HT03}.
+It is thus necessary to derive state-independent variance-based uncertainty relations.
+Note that no nontrivial state-independent lower bounds on the sum of the variances of two or more arbitrary observables are known, even if this formulation of uncertainty relations is precisely what is called for in literature \cite{HT03}.

-A different approach is to formulate uncertainty relations based on the Shannon entropy.
-There are entropic uncertainty relations first for position and momentum operators on continuous spaces \cite{Beckner}, and then for observables in discrete or finite dimensional spaces \cite{Deutsch, Kraus, Maassen, Wu}.
-See \cite{Wehner} for an overview.
-Entropic uncertainty relations provide lower bounds on the sum of entropies of two or more operators, and have the advantage of being state-independent.
-For example, \cite{Beckner} proves that